-Do not compare yourself to others and do not assume that you know what HLS is looking for.
-Do not disqualify yourself before you apply; let admissions do their job.
+Don’t compare yourself to others or assume that you know what HLS is looking for.
+Don’t disqualify yourself before you apply; let admissions do their job.
 If you are a veteran, chances are you have experienced something most HLS students have not and can therefore contribute in a unique way.
-Believe in yourself, because HLS does.

 What were you concerned about after being accepted to HLS?

 As an older student with a military career already behind me, I was afraid I would struggle relating to the relatively young class.
 I was also concerned that HLS professors, as distinguished as they were, would be unapproachable.